 As it happened, it was Albert King, not the Butterfield Blues Band, who got elected last week, and who knows but that Paul would have deemed that the right choice?
 For all his drive and competitiveness, Butter revered the old masters, and he enjoyed at least one glorious moment at the Hall when he gave the induction speech for Muddy Waters in 1987.
 In April of that same year, Paul was one of B.B.
 King’s guests on a television special that featured him blowing harp with his host as well as Gladys Knight, Etta James, and Eric Clapton, and on one selection his plaintive vocals nearly stole the show from Albert King and Stevie Ray Vaughan on the Elmore James original, “The Sky Is Crying.”
 Alas, this proved to be Butter’s last testament.
 He died a few weeks later on May 4 at the age of 44.
 B.B. lauded Butterfield in his autobiography as a “bad white boy…who had all the grit and grind of the old masters.”
 He dedicated “B.B.
 King & Friends” to Paul’s memory.

 December 17 is Paul Butterfield’s 70th birthday anniversary.
-I’ll have more to report on his recorded legacy and his historic appearance at the 1965 Newport Folk Festival at a later date.
+I’ll have more to report on his historic appearance at the 1965 Newport Folk Festival at a later date.
 Meanwhile, here’s a choice bit of rare audio from 1970, by which time Butterfield was leading a nine-piece band that played a funky synthesis of blues, soul, jazz, and rock.
-The 90-minute concert is highlighted by his signature takes on the blues standards, “Driftin’ and Driftin’,” and “Everything Gonna Be Alright.”
-Catch it now before it disappears from YouTube.
+The 90-minute concert includes his signature reworkings of the blues standards, “Driftin’ and Driftin’,” and “Everything Gonna Be Alright.”

 Born Under a Bad Sign